 (c) Permitting resident to return to facility.
 A long-term care facility shall establish and follow a written policy under which a resident whose hospitalization or therapeutic leave exceeds the bed-hold period under the Medicaid state plan, is notified and readmitted to the facility immediately upon the first availability of a bed in a semiprivate room if the resident:

-1. Chooses to be readmitted; and
+1. Chooses to be readmitted;

 2. Requires the services provided by the facility; and

 (8) Equal access to quality care.
-A facility must establish and maintain identical policies and practices regarding transfer, discharge, and the provision of service under the Medicaid state plan for all individuals regardless of source of payment.
+A facility shall establish and maintain identical policies and practices regarding transfer, discharge, and the provision of service under the Medicaid state plan for all individuals regardless of source of payment.

 Section 3.
 Appeals Rights.
 (1) A resident may appeal any discharge.